 Q: Do you offer proofreading and line editing services?

-A: I do, but I accept this type of work on a case-by-case basis.
+A: Rarely, and I consider this type of work on a case-by-case basis.
 I find that many writers who seek freelance editorial services benefit most from a manuscript critique.
-My proofreading and line editing services are priced individually based on the project; please contact me for additional information

 Q: Can you review my query letter or show me how to get an agent?